©Photo by iStock: teptong

 The Japanese proverb "Ryouyaku wa kuchi ni nigashi" (Good medicine tastes bitter) is the story of Goya.

 Okinawa has become famous worldwide as one of the areas with the most centenarians, and much attention is focused on the Okinawan diet.
-When the prefecture spends a day in May honoring a vegetable, it clearly suggests that this is one staple to which the locals attribute much of their wellbeing.
+When the prefecture spends a day in May honoring a vegetable called goya, it clearly suggests that it’s one staple to which the locals attribute much of their well-being.

 Health Benefits

-In addition to being rich in a number of vitamins and minerals, goya has also long been used as a medecine for a range of health conditions, including type 2 diabetes.
-Goya possesses a phytonutrient, polypeptide-P, which has the ability to lower blood sugar levels in the body.
-In addition, there is a unique substance found in goya, called charantin, which increases the metabolism of glucose in the body.
+In addition to being rich in vitamins and minerals, goya has long been used as a medicine for a range of health conditions, including type 2 diabetes.
+It possesses a phytonutrient, polypeptide-P, which can lower blood sugar levels in the body.
+In addition, a unique substance found in goya, called charantin, increases the metabolism of glucose in the body.

-Ayurveda (traditional Hindu medicine) and traditional Chinese medicine have long used bitter melon for its blood purifying and detoxifying qualities.
-The bitter element of goya has a cooling and cleansing effect on the body, which is especially good for the liver, gallbladder, treating kidney stones, and reducing water retention.
-The blood purifying properties believed to be present in goya can have a positive effect on the skin and reduce conditions such as acne, eczema and psoriasis.
+Ayurveda (traditional Hindu medicine) and traditional Chinese medicine have long used bitter melon for their blood-purifying and detoxifying qualities.
+The bitter element has a cooling and cleansing effect on the body, which is especially good for the liver and gallbladder, treating kidney stones and reducing water retention.
+The blood-purifying properties believed to be present in goya can have a positive effect on the skin and reduce conditions such as acne, eczema and psoriasis.

-In addition, goya stimulates digestion, can regulate bowel movements, aid in weight loss, and has been used in treatments to kill cancer cells.
-Goya is high in vitamins B, C, E and K as well as folates, while being very low in calories.
-It is also said that it can help with hangovers.
+In addition, goya stimulates digestion, can regulate bowel movements, aids in weight loss, and has been used in treatments to kill cancer cells.
+It is high in vitamins B, C, E and K, as well as folates, while being very low in calories.
+It is also said to help with hangovers.

-Goya can be cooked in various dishes, used in salads or drank as juice or smoothie.
-The classic goya dish in Japan is goya champuru, a stir-fry easy meal cooked with eggs and tofu.
-But you can get more creative with the vegetable and make stuffed goya, pickles, tempura, or simply fry or bake it and add to a healthy salad.
+Goya can be cooked in various dishes, used in salads, or drank as juice or smoothie.
+The classic dish using this vegetable in Japan is goya champuru, a stir-fry easy meal cooked with eggs and tofu.
+But you can get more creative with the vegetable and make stuffed goya, pickles or tempura, or simply fry or bake it and add it to a healthy salad.
 If you have a juicer at home, another alternative is to get your goya fix through an amazing green detoxifying elixir (see recipe below).

 One of the biggest challenges with this vegetable can be its palatability.
 If you find eating goya a challenge, try some of these tips:

-• Add small quantities of goya to stir-fries along with lean meats, tofu, egg and other vegetables in order to become accustomed to the strong taste.
+• To become accustomed to the strong taste, add small quantities of goya to stir-fries along with lean meats, tofu, eggs and other vegetables.

 Recipe: Green Goya Juice